 Get some kind of Pop Dots too.
 They come in a variety of sizes.
 You use them to pop paper out a little…it gives things a little lift.

 You need a good pair of sharp scissors.
 No, you can’t just use kitchen scissors or something you got on sale when you bought the kids school supplies.
 I mean sharp!!
 You’ll use them for cutting ribbon (so it won’t unravel and look cruddy) and for precision cutting paper when you need it.
 I love the EK tools Precision Scissors.
 You don’t have to get a pair exactly like this, but they need to be sharp and you should get some that have a cover.
 That way you don’t ruin the blade and it doesn’t stab you when you’re fishing around for it.
-I also really like these Martha Stewart Precision Scissors.
-They come with a cover for the blade.

 I suggest getting a EK Tools craft tweezers because you are probably going to be dealing with tiny pieces of paper at some point.
 It can also be used to poke out tiny paper cuts that are tough to separate.
 They’re perfect for any kind of heat embossing too.
 They’ll keep you from French frying your fingers when using a heat gun.
 You need them. 😉